mbojan/nba-trades/Manuscript.md

-To summarize the results from Figure \@ref(fig:seasonal-ergms) in a single model, we also fit a pooled ERGM across all seasons, including a base-rate effect for each year's trade volume.
+To summarize the results from Figure \@ref(fig:seasonal-ergms) in a single model, we also fit a pooled ERGM across all seasons, including a base-rate effect for each year's trade volume, similarly to the binary ERGM mentioned above.
 These results are presented in Table \@ref(tab:model1-table-short).

 <div class="layout-chunk" data-layout="l-body">